ESO 3.6 m Telescope

 The ESO 3.6 m Telescope is an optical reflecting telescope run by the European Southern Observatory at La Silla Observatory, Chile since 1977, with a clear aperture of about 3.6 m and 8.6 m2 area.

 The telescopes uses the HARPS instrument and has discovered more than 130 exoplanets.
 In 2012, it discovered Alpha Centauri Bb, a now-disproven possible planet in the Alpha Centauri system only 4.4 light-years away.

 ESO collaborated with CERN on building the telescope.
 It saw first light in 1976 and entered full operations in 1977.
 When completed it was one of the world's largest optical telescopes.
 It received an overhaul in 1999 and a new secondary in 2004.
 The ESO 3.6-metre Telescope has supported many scientific achievements and presented ADONIS, one of the first adaptive optics system available to the astronomical community in the 1980s.

 Instruments

-Since April 2008, the only instrument on the ESO 3.6 m telescope is HARPS, the High Accuracy Radial Velocity Planet Searcher.
+Since 22, the ESO 3.6 m telescope has hosted HARPS, the High Accuracy Radial Velocity Planet Searcher and NIRPS, the Near Infra Red Planet Searcher.
 HARPS is a fibre-fed high resolution echelle spectrograph dedicated to the discovery of extrasolar planets.
 Other instruments on the telescope, now decommissioned, include: